kathryngraysonnanz/salesloft-transcripts/README.md

-# Salesloft Call Transcripts to Google Drive
+# SalesLoft Call Transcripts

-This script pulls call transcript TEXT from Salesloft via their API and uploads them to Google Drive.
+This script has been forked and modified from [caserta31/gyde-transcripts](https://github.com/caserta31/gyde-transcripts) for use with the Progress User Research Copilot Agent.
+It pulls call transcript TEXT files from Salesloft via their API, saves them to a local folder, then copies them into a synced OneDrive folder (that the User Research Agent is watching) and deletes the local copy.

+Originally, this program also handled upload to Google Drive.
+I am not using those aspects of the script, but I have retained them here for reference / in case they're needed in the future.

 ## Setup Instructions